-Back cover photos from left to right: Nick Mangini harvests kelp on Kodiak Island, by Trevor Sande; oysters on the half-shell, by Jakolof Bay Oyster Company; oyster spat which is set, by OceansAlaska.
-Photo bottom: "Mariculture - Made in Alaska" graphic provided by Alaska Dept. of Commerce, Community and Economic Development, Division of Economic Development
+Back cover photos from left to right: Nick Mangini of Kodiak Island Sustainable Seaweed harvests kelp, by Trevor Sande; oysters on the half-shell, by Jakolof Bay Oyster Company; oyster spat which is set, by OceansAlaska.
+Photo bottom: "Mariculture - Made in Alaska" graphic by artist Craig Updegrove and provided by Alaska Dept. of Commerce, Community and Economic Development, Division of Economic Development